 The Silence of the Heart

 On this retreat we will draw attention to the mystery of the heart, Citta.
-The heart not only as a physical organ, but as an imaginal and spiritual centre of stillness.
+The heart not only as a physical organ, but as a holistic spiritual centre of stillness.

 Why take part in the retreat?
 What happens on a retreat?

-Teachings are offered mainly in English.
-The daily routine consists mostly of sitting, standing and walking meditation and also includes instructions for meditation, an evening talk, a working period and some daily Qi Gong practice.
+Teachings are offered in English.
+The daily routine consists mostly of sitting and walking meditation and also includes instructions for meditation, an evening talk, a working period, evening chanting and possibly other forms of practice.
 The retreat is held in silence except during individual or group interviews with a teacher.

 The retreat includes a daily breakfast, lunch and light dinner, all vegetarian.
 Participants stay in 2-4 person rooms.
 The retreat will take place at the Friendship Inn, which is located in Kruusila, near Salo, on the shore of beautiful Lake Pernjärvi.